 However, if the ‘standard annual allowance calculation’ referred to above would produce a higher annual allowance tax charge, then that figure will be used instead.

-in subsequent years:
+If you have any benefits in a money purchase (defined contribution) pension arrangement which you have flexibly accessed on or after 6 April 2015 then, in subsequent years:

-if your contributions to a money purchase (defined contribution) scheme do not exceed the MPAA, your pension savings will be tested against the normal £40,000 annual allowance figure, or
+if your contributions to a money purchase (defined contribution) scheme do not exceed the M P A A, your pension savings will be tested against the normal £40,000 annual allowance figure, or

-if your contributions to a money purchase (defined contribution) scheme do exceed the MPAA, your annual allowance charge will be based on any money purchase (defined contribution) savings for the year over the MPAA, plus the value of any defined benefit savings in excess of the alternative allowance figure shown above.
-It will not be possible to carry forward any unused money purchase (defined contribution) annual allowance to offset against the MPAA.
+if your contributions to a money purchase (defined contribution) scheme do exceed the M P A A, your annual allowance charge will be based on any money purchase (defined contribution) savings for the year over the M P A A, plus the value of any defined benefit savings in excess of the alternative allowance figure shown above.
+It will not be possible to carry forward any unused money purchase (defined contribution) annual allowance to offset against the M P A A.

 Transitional rules applied for the year 2015/16: